wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

  in a flower), because the growing apex of the inflorescence axis is used up to form a flower, and subsequent growth is from lateral branches.
-The pattern of branching and the length of the internodes within the inflorescence are used to define sub-types (see Fig 3.9).
+The pattern of branching and the length of the internodes within the inflorescence are used to define sub-types (see figures).
 Which sub-type of the anthotelic inflorescence is this?

 - *Specimen B* has a *blastotelic* inflorescence (ending in a branch